membranes/graphs/src/bodies/all.md

 * Ministers, The Parliament
 * Holders of offices in the Scottish Administration which are non-ministerial offices
-* Local government
+* Local Government
-* National health service
+* National Health Service
-* Educational institutions
+* Educational Institutions
 * Police
 * Others

+A division may have its own overarching classifications, e.g., Scotland's National Health Service organisations fall into one of the following health organisation classes

+* Regional
+* Special
+* Public

+A data model should reflect these.

 <br>

 ## Data Model Outline

+The diagram $\ldots$

 <br>